Quantizations of conical symplectic resolutions II: category $\mathcal O$ and symplectic duality: The categories Oa and Og

-(see Section \ref{gco-sec:Z-algebra} for the definition of ${}_{\la'}\cT_{\la}$).
-Since the classical limit of $\cN'$ is just the tensor product of that for $\cN$ with a line bundle, we know that $\cN'$ is in $\cOg'$.
-By similar reasoning, it will suffice to show that $\cN'$ is in $\CMpg_{\la'}$. } Using Lemma \ref{geometric twist} and the analogous statement for $\CMpg$ (which can be proved in the same way), we may add a large multiple of an ample class to the period of our quantization.
+Using Lemma \ref{geometric twist} and the analogous statement for $\CMpg$ (which can be proved in the same way), we may add a large multiple of an ample class to the period of our quantization.
 Then by Theorem \ref{localization}, we may assume that localization holds.
 Let $\cN$ be an object of $\cOg$, and let $N := \secs(\cN)$.
 By Lemmas \ref{classical limit}, \ref{coherent-fd}, and \ref{fdba}, $N$ is an object of $\cOa$, which is equal to $\CMpa$ by Proposition \ref{Oa vs CMpa}.
 Then by Proposition \ref{C-to-C}, $\cN = \Loc(N)$ is in $\CMpg$, and we are done. \end{proof}

 The following corollary follows directly from Propositions \ref{C-to-C}, \ref{derived-C-to-C}, \ref{Oa vs CMpa}, and \ref{Og vs CMpg}.

 \begin{corollary} $\Loc$ takes $\cOa$ to $\cOg$ and $\secs$ takes $\cOg$ to $\cOa$.
 In particular, if localization holds for $\cD$, then the geometric category $\cOg$ is equivalent to the algebraic category $\cOa$.
 Similarly, if derived localization holds, then $\LLoc$ and $\Rsecs$ induce an equivalence between $\dOa$ and $\dOg$. \end{corollary}